Skip to content

 At some point, you may feel you need to search an employee device to find company data.
 The first problem is that without authorization, searching an employee-owned device could constitute trespass.
 And what happens if, during that search, the IT department stumbles upon evidence that the employee has also been working on a project for a competitor?

 This raises a host of hugely complex legal questions the company must navigate.
 Did the IT department have permission to search the device?
+If you’ve unfairly accessed personal information, can you even act on it without facing legal consequences?
 Would the discovered data hold up in an arbitration case?

 There are also other potential legal concerns:

-• What are your legal responsibilities with regards to employee privacy?
+• What are your legal responsibilities with regard to privacy?

 • If the employee is fired and the company wipes their iPad, is the company liable if it accidentally erases personal data in the process?